-Representation In Cases Involving Restraining Orders
+Representation For The Accused In Cases Involving Restraining Orders

-Restraining orders and orders of protection are meant to protect abused people from their abusers; however, significant others and family members may be wrongfully restrained from being in their own homes.
+Restraining orders and orders of protection are meant to protect abused people from their abusers.
+However, significant others and family members may be wrongfully restrained from being in their own homes.
 If this is true for you, talk with an attorney right away.